remp2020/remp/Beam/README.md

 ```

 _**Warning:** Previously, `utm_` prefix was used instead of `rtm_` (and `banner_variant` instead of `rtm_variant`), but was replaced to avoid collision with other tracking software.
 However, `utm_` parameters are still loaded if no `rtm_` parameters are found.
 This is deprecated behaviour and will be turned off in the future.
-To turn it off manually, add the following setting: `rempConfig.tracker.utmBackwardCompatiblityEnabled = false`._
+To turn it off manually, add the following setting: `rempConfig.tracker.utmBackwardCompatibilityEnabled = false`._

 If the *source* is not provided, JS library tries to load the values from local storage which were stored last time